 Advanced I, II: These courses focus on further developing students’ linguistic competence in a wide variety of social contexts, and in written texts.
 Students will be able to create detailed descriptions using complex sentence structures, narrate events, understand, and interpret complex culturally charged language such as that found in tales and historical narratives.
 Students will acquire the necessary skills to present an analysis of authentic oral or written text to an audience, respond spontaneously to questions, and formulate and defend a position, and gain further knowledge into the histories, politics, and social settings of the speakers of the language of concern.

-Mariame Sy, African Language Coordinator
+Mariame Sy, African Language Coordinator, [email protected]

-310 Knox Hall
+(212) 851-2439, 310 Knox Hall

 The graduate certificate in African Studies may be pursued by graduate students enrolled in any advanced degree program at the Graduate School of Arts and Sciences or any of the professional schools at Columbia University.
-It demonstrates specialized knowledge of African languages, history, culture, and politics.
+The Certificate demonstrates specialised knowledge of African languages, history, culture, and politics.
 It is especially helpful for graduate students seeking to deepen their understanding of African studies while working on advanced degrees in the social sciences, humanities, sciences, and professional fields.
 Both master and doctoral students are encouraged to complete the certificate.

 Requirements